 Insurrections later broke out, compelling the British garrison to flee Kabul.
 Believing they had been promised safe passage, a large contingent of British and Indian forces attempted a retreat in January 1842, but were ambushed by Afghan troops, leading to the deaths of around 18,000 soldiers.
 Abandoned in Kabul, Shah Shuja was killed.

 British forces managed to recapture Kabul later that year and elsewhere laid waste to the countryside but eventually decided to pull out of the country altogether.
 Dost Mohammad returned to Kabul in 1843 and his dynasty would remain in power until the 1970s.

 William Dalrymple, author of Return of a King: The Battle for Afghanistan, discusses the First Anglo-Afghan War in conversation with Rob Attar

-How does your book change our understanding of the war?
+How does your book change our understanding of the First Anglo-Afghan War?